Automatic test equipment: Multi-site

 One way to improve test time is to test multiple devices at once.
 ATE systems can now support having multiple "sites" where the ATE resources are shared by each site.
 Some resources can be used in parallel, others must be serialized to each DUT.

 Programming ATE

-The ATE computer uses modern computer languages (like C, C++, Java, Python, LabVIEW or Smalltalk) with additional statements to control the ATE equipment through standard and proprietary application programming interfaces (API).
+The ATE computer uses modern computer languages (like C, C++, Java, VEE, Python, LabVIEW or Smalltalk) with additional statements to control the ATE equipment through standard and proprietary application programming interfaces (API).
 Also some dedicated computer languages exist, like Abbreviated Test Language for All Systems (ATLAS).
 Automatic test equipment can also be automated using a test execution engine such as NI's TestStand.

 Sometimes automatic test pattern generation is used to help design the series of tests.